This Jataka tale illustrates the perfection of character of generosity (dana).

 Not long after reaching enlightenment, the Buddha returned to his hometown to see his family.
 The men of his Sakya clan were arrogant and when they went to the beautiful banyan grove where the Buddha stayed with his twenty-thousand disciples, they would not bow down before him because he was younger.
 Not accepting their slight, the Buddha rose into the air and performed the Twin Miracle: where fire, water, and a six-colored light emanated from his body.

 His father the king was so awed he bowed down at the Buddha’s feet (The third time he had done so; the other two were when the Buddha was still a child.) and so did everyone else.
 Then the Buddha floated back to his seat and caused magical rain to fall only on those who wanted to be wet.
-This second miracle amazed the people and the Buddha told this story so they knew a similar rain had once before fallen on his kinsfolk.
+This second miracle amazed the people and the Buddha told this story so they knew that a similar rain had once before fallen on his kinsfolk.

 Jujaka and his wife were earlier births of Devadatta, a disciple of the Buddha who became his nemesis, and Cinca-Manavika, a woman who had falsely claimed the Buddha impregnated her.
 Indra and the ascetic Accuta were Anuruddha and Sariputta, two of the Buddha’s top disciples, and the forester was Channa, Prince Siddhartha’s charioteer who later became a disciple.
 The Bodhisatta’s father, mother, wife, and son were earlier births of the Buddha’s father, birth mother, wife, and son, and his daughter was Uppalavanna, one of the Buddha’s top female disciples.
 All the rest of the people in the story were earlier births of followers of the Buddha.